Most Holy Trinity Church, Mamaroneck: Pastors

-The first pastor of Holy Trinity was Father Christopher A. Farrell, 1874 to 1876, followed by Father Isidore Meister 1876 to 1913, Father Joseph P. Donahue, 1913 to 1924, who eventually became bishop and vicar general of the Archdiocese.
+The first pastor of Holy Trinity was Father Christopher A. Farrell, 1874 to 1876, followed by Father Isidore Meister 1876 to 1913, Father Joseph P. Donahue, 1913 to 1924, who eventually became bishop and vicar general of the archdiocese.

 Other former pastors include: Father Thomas P. Phelan, Father Francis J. Heaney, Father Thomas B. Kelly, 1942 to 1952, who had been the confessor of Rose Hawthorne, daughter of Nathaniel Hawthorne and the founder of the Servants of Relief for Incurable Cancer, Msgr.
 George C. Ehardt 1952 to 1969, Msgr.
 Thomas Darby, 1969 to 1976, and Msgr.
 John Mulroy, 1976 to 1989.
 Father Joseph F. Irwin was appointed to Mamaroneck in 1989.
 He was succeeded by Father Robert P. Henry in 2012 who served until the merger in 2015.

-It was reported that Father Francis P. Duffy, served at Most Holy Trinity in the early part of the twentieth century (Duffy was known as the chaplain of the Fighting 69th Regiment in World War I).
+It was reported that Father Francis P. Duffy, served at Most Holy Trinity in the early part of the 20th century (Duffy was known as the chaplain of the Fighting 69th Regiment in World War I).

-Father Joseph Tierney is the current pastor of Most Holy Trinity-Saint Vito Parish.
+Father Joseph Tierney is the pastor of Most Holy Trinity-Saint Vito Parish.